-A significant change that the act made in the role of attorneys in the appeal process is when in the appeal process an attorney may commence services for fees.
-Previously, an attorney could not represent a veteran for a fee until the Board of Veterans Appeals (BVA) made a final decision.38 This had the effect of excluding an attorney from the process until all of the administrative appeals had been exhausted.
-The act now permits an attorney to enter the appeal process at a much earlier date - after the veteran has received a decision on his or her claim from the VA and decides to appeal this initial decision administratively through the filing of a Notice of Disagreement (NOD).39 An attorney may now provide representation for a fee after the NOD is filed.
+VA and decides to appeal this initial decision administratively through the filing of a Notice of Disagreement (NOD).
+An attorney may now provide representation for a fee after the NOD is filed.
 The act requires the Secretary to provide Congress with an evaluation of the effect of the new system of representation.
 The act also modified the requirements to file attorney fee agreements so as to reflect the earlier point when an attorney or agent can enter the appeal process.
 The Secretary is also authorized to review a fee agreement, and the Secretary may order a reduction in an agreed upon fee if the Secretary finds the fee excessive or unreasonable.
-The Secretary's decision may be reviewed by the BVA, which is authorized to make the final review of the issue.40
+The Secretary's decision may be reviewed by the BVA, which is authorized to make the final review of the issue.

 This change in the veterans' appeal procedure has been somewhat controversial.
-While veterans' groups such as the National Organization of Veterans Advocates (NOVA) and the Paralyzed Veterans of America (PVA) have supported the change, other groups - most notably, the Disabled American Veterans (DAV) - have vigorously opposed the legislative change, continue to oppose implementation of the law, and are seeking a repeal of the law.41 Opposition to the change may be summarized into three broad categories.
+While veterans' groups such as the National Organization of Veterans Advocates (NOVA) and the Paralyzed Veterans of America (PVA) have supported the change, other groups - most notably, the Disabled American Veterans (DAV) - have vigorously opposed the legislative change, continue to oppose implementation of the law, and are seeking a repeal of the law.
+Opposition to the change may be summarized into three broad categories.
 First, representatives of veterans' groups have been the exclusive representatives of veterans in the VA administrative appeal process and are reluctant to change this arrangement.
-Second, there is a belief that any benefits should belong exclusively to the veteran and should not be shared or paid to a legal representatives reviewed by attorneys.
+Second, there is a belief that any benefits should belong exclusively to the veteran and should not be shared or paid to a legal representative.
+Third, there may be a reluctance to have previous work done by veteran representatives reviewed by attorneys.